top of page

 As demand rises across the Middle East, horses are proving to be both a cultural symbol and a strategic asset.
 Supporting around 1.6 million jobs worldwide, the industry's economic impact is based on product and service opportunities; key segments include equine equipment, and veterinary therapeutics and healthcare.

-Beyond heritage and sport, the global equestrian equipment market, valued at 12 billion in 2024, is projected to grow at a 4.4% CAGR between 2025 and 2034.
+Beyond heritage and sport, the global equestrian equipment market, valued at US$ 12 billion in 2024, is projected to grow at a 4.4% CAGR between 2025 and 2034.

 A large part of this immense increase is due to investment and innovation: rising interest in equine-focused ventures, from tech-enabled high-end stables to digital health monitoring.
 Investors favor scalable, specialized business models in equine wellness, training, and equipment.